TcPirate1/Portfolio/README.md

-This template is the Phantom from Themefisher.
+This is the Phantom from Themefisher which I have used as the template for this site.